Customer First, Quality First

 Figure:CQO Promotion Structure

-We have been improving product quality by promoting measures while digitizing various types of quality information, with the aim of becoming a "trusted and chosen supplier."
-Currently, we are using this digital data to build a system that aims to prevent problems through expanded traceability and drawing checking systems.
+We have been improving product quality while digitizing various types of quality information, with the aim of becoming a "trusted and chosen supplier."
+Currently, we are using this digital data to build a system that aims to prevent issues through expanded traceability and drawing checking systems.

 In order to become a "system supplier that manages the entire interior space" by 2025, we are working step by step to create a system that enables continuous quality improvement using DX.